DavisLaboratory/PySingscore/README.rst

 **Brief Description:** This collection of methods will take a gene set or signature and a single sample (although multiple samples are also acceptable) and return a score reflective of the gene-set or signature enrichment for that single sample.

+An example workflow can be seen on the `singscore wiki <https://github .com/kristyhoran/singscore/wiki>`_

 Install
 -------
 Ensure that you have git installed, in Terminal